China steps up customs checks, but North Korea trade robust

 But China will not cut North Korea off completely.

-China has also been pushing ahead with three special economic zones with North Korea, hoping to tap low labor costs across the border and encourage Pyongyang to see the benefits of economic reform.
+China has also been pushing ahead with three special economic zones with North Korea, hoping to tap low labour costs across the border and encourage Pyongyang to see the benefits of economic reform.

 One of those is at Rason, 50 km (30 miles) across the North Korean border, opposite China's Jilin province.
 A Jilin government official with knowledge of the zone's development said the recent tensions had shaken the confidence of some Chinese companies which had wanted to invest there.
 However, local authorities were still pushing ahead, the official said by telephone from Changchun, capital of Jilin.